Your certificate

 • a solicitor,

-• a stockbroker or
+• a chartered legal executive or

 • a person authorised for the purposes of the Legal Services Act 2007.